Trump dubs COVID-19 ‘Chinese virus’ despite hate crime risks

 “For us, words matter,” Yang said.
 “In reality, Chinese are not more genetically prone to transmit the virus.
 What we all need to do is focus on our public health.”

 He noted that the World Health Organization has cautioned against using geographic descriptors because it leads to ethnic discrimination.
-Yang said terms like “Kung-flu” are not jokes.
+Yang said terms like “kung-flu” are not jokes.

 “That’s racial stereotyping, and it’s just not funny,” Yang said.
 “This is not comedy when it leads to verbal and physical assaults against a community.”